pdp10/sbpipe/docs/getting_started/using_sbpipe.rst

 -  sbpipe_ps2.snake
 -  sbpipe_sim.snake

-The advantage of using snakemake as pipeline infrastructure is that it offers an extended command sets compared to the one provided with the standard sbpipe.
+An advantage of using snakemake as pipeline infrastructure is that it offers an extended command sets compared to the ones provided with the standard sbpipe.
 For details, run

 ::